onkej/onkej/README.md

 ### Welcome to my GitHub 😺

 Hi there!
-I'm Ji An, a graduate student specializing in NLP.
+I'm a graduate student specializing in NLP at Inalco, Paris.

 As a fan of Prof. Andrew Ng, I love learning DeepLearning.AI's specializations on Coursera (and of course, they are a must), although it has been a while since I last opened their videos ... 🤡